TL;DR

-Sales compensation is one of the most critical drivers of revenue growth.
-Yet, only 21% of companies are happy with their sales compensation plans.
-That stat says it all: most businesses are leaving performance (and predictability) on the table.
+Sales compensation ranks among the strongest drivers of revenue growth.
+Still, only 21% of companies are happy with their sales compensation plans.
+Most businesses leave performance and predictability on the table.

 Let's start with the basics.